opendilab/DI-engine-docs/source/20_spec/config_spec.rst

       import：use \ ``from ding.entry import serial_pipeline``\ instead of \ ``from ding.entry.serial_entry import serial_pipeline``

    -  Use\ ``[main_config, create_config]``
-      to unify the style，If an algorithm needs to call other config，this convention can be waived。例如 imitation learning 算法需要引入专家 config，具体参见 sqil 的示例。
+      to unify the style，If an algorithm needs to call other config，this convention can be waived。Such as imitation learning algorithm needs to introduce expert config, see the example of sqil for details。

    -  Every config must have a starting command，and it's format should as below